 I undertook a pretty major assignment with the ‘Coastie’ guys n gals at Kodiak, Alaska, at the end of last year.
 It’s a totally wild place!
-There’s nowhere quite like it as a posting and the aircrew and technicians have to be super experienced before they even arrive on the island to start flying, due to the extreme conditions and landscape.
+There’s nowhere quite like it as a posting and the Generic term for any aircraft crew member, whether at the flight controls or not. and technicians have to be super experienced before they even arrive on the island to start flying, due to the extreme conditions and landscape.
 Seriously brave dudes.

 My assignment there was an extension of the COAP photography trip to Alaska, and we spent three days on the island shooting USCG operations.
 The weather was crazy bad for the first day – so bad that we couldn’t even leave Anchorage – but then cleared to form two days of beautiful sun, the last of the year in fact (and this was September).